comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 However, when a Solid type index is present, such vocabulary terms may instead become _very selective_, which means that those would benefit from prioritization.
 As such, there is a need for alternative query planners that consider the structural assumptions within specific decentralized environments.

+#### Different fragmentation strategies have a small impact on execution time

+Our results in [](#results-queries-fragmentation) on comparing the impact of different fragmentation strategies show that while the number of HTTP requests required to answer a query can vary significantly (p: TODO), this does not translate into a significant difference in query execution times (p: TODO).

+{:.todo}
+TODO: increasing size impact...

 <!--